 Granville Island hosts a number of special events during the year including the Vancouver International Children’s Festival in late May.

-The Granville Island Farmers Market also takes place on Thursdays from 11 am to 4 pm from early June until late September.
+The Granville Island Farmers Market also usually takes place on Thursdays from 11 am to 4 pm from early June until late September.
 The farmers market isn’t a huge attraction in itself, but complements the already amazing Granville Island Public Market.
 (Note: Because of COVID-19, the farmers market was cancelled for 2020.)

 In past years, in February, Granville Island used to host a Winterruption Festival that featured a weekend of live music and other entertainment.